What is the cornea?

 How can you tell if you have a corneal condition or disorder?

-A careful exam with a Horizon Eye Care fellowship-trained specialist can determine the true underlying cause.
+A careful exam with a specialist is the only way to determine the true underlying cause.

 Signs you may have a corneal disorder